 “I’m very excited,” Rose said.
 “I used to go here as well.
 Da’Quarius will be in attendance on Monday morning.”

 “Excellent,” Principal Johnston said.
 “All we have to talk about is the tuition and uniform.”

 “What do you mean you signed him up for Haven Hill?!”
 Helen shouted.
 “Tuition and uniforms?
 Do you have any idea how much that’s going to cost us?”

 “I know exactly how much,” Rose said.
-“Da’Quarius’ education is what’s most important here.
-Not our coin purse.”
+“Da’Quarius’s education is what’s most important here, not our coin purse.”

 “He’d get a fine education in public school!”
 Helen said.
 “We’re on a fixed income!
 We haven’t even gone to see a movie after they found out I was sneaking in the back door!
 Besides, he won’t make it the whole week.”

 “Sure he will,” Rose said.
 “He’s much smarter than you give him credit for.”

 “I tell you what,” Helen said.
 “If he can make it the whole week without getting expelled or arrested, he can stay.
 Otherwise, it’s public school or Juvi Hall.
 Personally, I’d prefer Juvi.”

 “Five days,” Helen said.
 “He has until Friday.”

 Da’Quarius entered the intimidating large front doors of Haven Hill school after Rose made him ten minutes late on his first day after refusing to pass a bicyclist in the right lane.
 He ran down the hall to the sixth graders’ homeroom.
 He was stopped outside by principal Johnston.